Chile: Ancestry and ethnicity

 Mexican professor Francisco Lizcano, of the National Autonomous University of Mexico, estimated that 52.7% of Chileans were white, 39.3% were mestizo, and 8% were Amerindian.
+According to the Encyclopædia Britannica, as of the year 2002, only 22% of Chileans were white and 72% were mestizo.

-In 1984, a study called Sociogenetic Reference Framework for Public Health Studies in Chile, from the Revista de Pediatría de Chile determined an ancestry of 67.9% European, and 32.1% Native American.
+In 1984, a study from the Revista de Pediatría de Chile titled Sociogenetic Reference Framework for Public Health Studies in Chile determined an ancestry of 67.9% European, and 32.1% Native American.
 In 1994, a biological study determined that the Chilean composition was 64% European and 35% Amerindian.
 The recent study in the Candela Project establishes that the genetic composition of Chile is 52% of European origin, with 44% of the genome coming from Native Americans (Amerindians), and 4% coming from Africa, making Chile a primarily mestizo country with traces of African descent present in half of the population.
-Another genetic study conducted by the University of Brasilia in several South American countries shows a similar genetic composition for Chile, with a European contribution of 51.6%, an Amerindian contribution of 42.1%, and an African contribution of 6.3%.
-In 2015 another study established genetic composition in 57% European, 38% Native American, and 2.5% African.
+Another genetic study conducted by the University of Brasília in several South American countries shows a similar genetic composition for Chile, with a European contribution of 51.6%, an Amerindian contribution of 42.1%, and an African contribution of 6.3%.
+In 2015, another study established genetic composition in 57% European, 38% Native American, and 2.5% African.

-A public health booklet from the University of Chile states that 64% of the population is of Caucasian origin; "predominantly White" Mestizos are estimated to amount to a total of 35%, while Native Americans (Amerindians) comprise the remaining 5%.
+A public health booklet from the University of Chile states that 30% of the population is of Caucasian origin; "predominantly White" Mestizos are estimated to amount to a total of 65%, while Native Americans (Amerindians) comprise the remaining 5%.

 Despite the genetic considerations, many Chileans, if asked, would self-identify as White.
 The 2011 Latinobarómetro survey asked respondents in Chile what race they considered themselves to belong to.
 Most answered "White" (59%), while 25% said "Mestizo" and 8% self-classified as "indigenous".
 A 2002 national poll revealed that a majority of Chileans believed they possessed some (43.4%) or much (8.3%) "indigenous blood", while 40.3% responded that they had none.

-The 1907 census reported 101,118 Natives or 3.1% of the total population.
-Only those that practiced their native culture or spoke their native language were considered to be Natives, irrespective of their "racial purity".
-In 2002 a census took place, directly asking the public whether they considered themselves as part of any of the eight Chilean ethnic groups, regardless of whether or not they maintained their culture, traditions and language, and 4.6% of the population (692,192 people) fitted that description of indigenous peoples in Chile.
-Of that number, 87.3% declared themselves Mapuche.
-Most of the indigenous population shows varying degrees of mixed ancestry.